 In February 2001, the “Sociedad para el Estudio y Promoción del Gasoducto Argelia-Europa, vía España S.A.”
 (Company to Study and Build the Algerian-European Gas Pipeline via Spain, S.A.”)
 (MEDGAZ), was founded.

 As of that moment, several leading global energy companies expressed interest in joining the Project.
-At present, MEDGAZ is made up of five companies with renowned technical expertise and financial strength.
+At present, MEDGAZ is made up of three companies with renowned technical expertise and financial strength.